totesalaz/MKM/README.md

 |              | state -> (0 stop / 1 moving) |
 | STOP         | emergency stop.
 Press reset button to restart |

-For reference, table \ref{tbl:command_table} shows the complete list of commands used to control and retrieve information of the status of each motor connected to the Arduino board.
-Since the status of each motor is determined by a variable that keeps track of the number of steps given by the motor, it is assumed a one-to-one correspondence between the number of steps defined by software and the number of steps given by the axis of the motor.
-A step on the clock-wise direction adds one unit to the counter; a step on the counter-clock-wise direction subtracts a unit.
-To keep the current status of each motor over time, each counter is stored in the non volatile section of the Arduino (EEPROM memory) so that all the information is available even though the Arduino board is powered off.

 Since the control method is based on a command table, there are many alternatives to implement the software interface that controls the system.
 Depending on the application, the user may require to perform simple actions driven by simple commands, or a more elaborate sequence of tasks dependent on external signals or defined by an algorithm with temporal dependence.
-The former can be implemented by sending commands through the serial port using a serial communication terminal compatible with the RS232 standard such as Termite [reference] and the latter can be implemented using MATLAB or Python.
+The former can be implemented by sending commands through the serial port using a serial communication terminal compatible with the RS232 standard such as Termite and the latter can be implemented using MATLAB or Python.